ryanklee/think-taink/docs/problem_statements.md

 Problem Statement: Developing AI agents that can perform consistently and adapt across various scenarios and domains, while maintaining robustness against adversarial inputs or environmental changes, is a complex challenge.

 References:
-- docs/domain_model_and_research_summary.md: Section 4.12
+- [DOC001] Domain Model and Research Summary
-- docs/research_needs.md: Item 12
+- [DOC003] Research Needs

 Gaps/Inconsistencies:
 - Lack of specific metrics for measuring robustness and generalization in our system